Monday, 25 February 2013

 The fickle fingered brush knocked on the "Sweep's" door and immediately halted inanimately waiting the required response.

-Within moments, the front door opened and the swaying brush head greeted our "Sweep" who retreated at pace followed almost immediately by the brush and rods being pulled back upwards.
+Within moments, the front door opened and the swaying brush head greeted our "Sweep" who retreated abruptly followed almost immediately by the brush and rods being pulled back upwards.

 Our "Sweep" friend never reappeared to witness our convulsions, the tears were tripping us!